Florida State Road 29: State Road 29

 North of I-75, State Road 29 borders the Florida Panther National Wildlife Refuge to the west and continues to border the Big Cypress National Preserve up to a point just south of Sunniland.

 SR 29 turns west briefly and back north through the city of Immokalee, a small farming town with large migrant populations.
 SR 29 expands to four lanes in as it passes through central Immokalee along Main Street and North 15th Street.
 Just north of Immokalee, SR 29 is reduced to two lanes before intersecting with State Road 82, which travels west to Fort Myers.

 SR 29 continues due north through more agricultural areas until it reaches the city of LaBelle.
 SR 29 enters LaBelle along Main Street.
 It then comes to an intersection with SR 80, a transpeninsular route connecting Fort Myers and West Palm Beach.
 SR 29 then turns east along SR 80 for one block before turning north again at Bridge Street.
 SR 29 then crosses the Caloosahatchee River on a bascule drawbridge.

 On the north side of the river, SR 29 intersects CR 78 and SR 78 before continuing north through rural Glades County.
 SR 29 comes to its northern terminus at an intersection with US 27 (unsigned SR 25), just south of Palmdale.

 History

-State Road 29 was extended from Immokalee to Everglades City in the 1920s around the same time as the construction of the Tamiami Trail.
-Its construction was championed by Barron Collier as a land connection to Everglades City (the county seat of Collier County at the time).
-The route was originally designated SR 164 until it was changed to SR 29 during the 1945 Florida State Road renumbering.
-SR 29 was extended from Everglades City to Chokoloskee in 1956 upon the completion of a causeway across Chokoloskee Bay.
+Present-day State Road 29 initially ran from LaBelle to Immokalee.
+It was extended from Immokalee to Everglades City (originally known as simply Everglades) in the 1920s around the same time as the construction of the Tamiami Trail.
+The extension was championed by Barron Collier as a land connection to Everglades City (the county seat of Collier County at the time).
+The route from Immokalee to Everglades City was built alongside the now-abandoned Atlantic Coast Line Railroad Haines City Branch from Harrisburg (just south of Palmdale) to Everglades City, which was also built in the 1920s.
+Part of this line was once the Deep Lake Railroad, which was once owned by Barron Collier.
+The railroad was removed from Sunniland south to Everglades City in 1957, and the rest of it was removed in the 1980s.